Yes! We currently offer flat rate shipping to Europe and the United Kingdom. For other international locations, please contact us.

 Follow care instructions as with normal use at home!
 Avoid exposing your instrument to direct sunlight or areas of extreme heat or cold.
 Pack carefully, being mindful to pad your instrument and avoid placing heavy items on top of it.
 A suitcase or percussion travel case is also a good option.

 What is your return / exchange policy?

-We will refund your purchase (less any shipping fees), provided the purchased items remain in new, undamaged condition.
-We just ask that you cover the shipping fee back to us.
-Simply return the undamaged product to us in the original box and all included materials, postmarked by 7 days from the day of receipt and we will return your purchase in full.
+For online purchases only, we will refund your purchase, less any shipping fees and a 10% restocking fee.
+This is provided the purchased items remain in new, undamaged condition.
+Please return the undamaged product to us in the original packaging and all included materials, postmarked within 7 days of product receipt and we will refund your purchase in full.

 Do you offer a warranty for your instruments?

+We take pride in our work and in the quality of our materials.
 In the case of a defect in our workmanship or a failure of the materials we selected, we are happy to replace the instrument free of charge.
-We ask that you complete an RMA request, describing the nature of your issue, and we will reply as promptly as possible.
+Please contact us by email, describing the nature of your issue, and we will reply as promptly as possible.